 Rhinoplasty San Francisco

 When a person is undergoing rhinoplasty surgery for the first time, it is called a primary rhinoplasty.
 It is this first surgery on the nose that affords the patient the best opportunity for a positive and reliable outcome.
-Finding a rhinoplasty specialist to perform the surgery optimizes your chances of achieving an outstanding result the first time and reduces your chances of requiring a revision rhinoplasty in the future.
+Finding a rhinoplasty specialist in San Francisco to perform the surgery optimizes your chances of achieving an outstanding result the first time and reduces your chances of requiring a revision rhinoplasty in the future.

-When a person has already had a rhinoplasty and is not satisfied with the appearance or breathing function of the nose, they may be a candidate for a revision rhinoplasty.
+When a person has already had a rhinoplasty and is not satisfied with the appearance or breathing function of the nose, they may be a candidate for revision rhinoplasty.
 One year is conventionally advised following a previous rhinoplasty before proceeding with revision rhinoplasty.
 Many surgeons recommend that patients wait because the problem has not fully declared itself and typical postoperative swelling may obscure the final result for up to a year.
-However in some cases, the problem is clearly recognizable much sooner than that and waiting is not necessary.
+However, in some cases, the problem is clearly recognizable much sooner than that, and waiting is not necessary.
 Each case is different and individual in-person assessment by someone specialized in rhinoplasty is necessary.

 Dr. Chiu-Collins is highly experienced in rhinoplasty for patients of ethnic descent.
-In particular, she encourages her patients to desire preservation of their natural and beautiful ethnic characteristics so that they still appear who they are.
+In particular, she encourages her patients to desire the preservation of their natural and beautiful ethnic characteristics so that they still appear who they are.
 Often patients are looking for a slight improvement to just a certain part of the nose, and she helps them to achieve this.

 Choosing Your Surgeon

 When choosing your surgeon, look for someone who is a specialist.
 He or she should have expertise in the two major types of rhinoplasty: